Daohub-io/cap9/docs/Whitepaper.md

 JUMPI
 DELEGATECALL
 ```

+These instructions ensure that the contract is only calling to the original kernel instance and nothing more.
+Because this sequence of instructions is the only sequence of instructions with a state changing opcode (`DELEGATECALL`) we can use OCCV that a contract contains no state changing opcodes except `DELEGATECALL`, and that when it does it is only in the form of a system call.

 This delegate call is a call back into the kernel.
 The kernel will only
 accept system calls from procedures in its procedure table.
 When a procedure is initially called, it is called via `CALLCODE`.
 This means that that our system, which we will call our "kernel instance", is the current storage and event space of the running code.
 It also means that the `CALLER` value, which is a global read-only value, is set to the address of out kernel instance.
 When our procedure does a `DELEGATECALL`, this address is maintained.
 As a consequence, whenever a kernel is executing a system call, it is able to simply check that the `CALLER` value is equal to its own address (it is necessary for this value to be hardcoded into the instance, which is performed during instantiation).